VineshRanga/Ontario-Grid-Strain/README.md

 **Note on 2026 forecasts**: They're synthetic for now.
 We build the 2026 calendar from 2024's seasonal profile since we don't have real 2026 weather yet.
 Once we get actual 2026 weather, we can rerun with real data.

+**THIS IS AN ACTIVELY UPDATED REPO** I'm looking to factor in power flow, transmission constraints and generation capacity in further commits, look for updates early next year.

 ## Definitions

 See [docs/GLOSSARY.md](docs/GLOSSARY.md) for full definitions.
 Quick reference: